transcom/mymove-docs/docs/frontend/testing/using-factories-to-generate-data-for-frontend-tests.md

 sidebar_position: 8
 ---

-# [WIP] Using factories to generate data for front-end tests
+# Using factories to generate data for front-end tests

 ## Writing a new factory